Integrating Provincial Standards and Indigenous Ways of Knowing

 - It exposes non-Indigenous learners to artists from a different background that they may not have yet had the opportunity to hear.
 This creates interest and respect for Indigenous artists, and exposes students to excellent music too!

-This lesson also showcases a popular Indigenous game called Sticks in Fist, which is explained by an Elder.
-A unit in math that uses Indigenous games, and music, is something any teacher can do.
+A unit in math that uses Indigenous games and music is something any teacher can do.
 When we do not have the knowledge of a particular First Nation to guide us, we can still honour Indigenous Canadians by introducing our students to music or games that they can play and listen to while learning math.